dinesh-dot-com/Botpress_Chatbot_Integration_with_Nextcloud/README.md

- Past the path link into the apache config file and host it.
+ Paste the path link into the apache config file and host it.

 STEP 4:
 ------
 Login to your nextcloud server and go to the path "/var/www/html/nextcloud/core/templates/layout.user.php"
 ![Screenshot (213)](https://user-images.githubusercontent.com/105905278/211248692-9ef8628f-7e02-45e1-a21b-7dbec99ce5ef.jpg)

-and past this code there <p><a href="https://example.com/index.php/apps/external/8">
+and paste this code there <p><a href="https://example.com/index.php/apps/external/8">
 <img src="https://www.example1/chatbot-marketing.gif" style="width:150px;height:165px;bottom:0;position:fixed;z-index:1;right:20px;"></a></p>

 STEP 5:
 -------
-If you want the bot icon to travel everywhere follow the [STEP:4] (or) If you want for a particular path open the "../nextcloud/apps/any_app/templates/index.php or main.php" Follow the path and past the Script in [STEP:4].
+If you want the bot icon to travel everywhere follow the [STEP:4] (or) If you want for a particular path open the "../nextcloud/apps/any_app/templates/index.php or main.php" Follow the path and paste the Script in [STEP:4].

 STEP 6:
 -------